spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 artifacts, saturation, cosmic rays, etc.) The values in the “flags” column of the catalog are a sum of a one or more of these values.
 Specific flag values are defined below in table 2:

-.. table:: Table 2: Flag definitions TODO: figure out how to insert line break into text for 64.
+.. table:: Table 2: Flag definitions

     +------------+-----------------------------------------------------------+
     | Flag value | Meaning                                                   |